 Sooner or later your tiny team will grow.
-Learn how to recruit top talent at the early stages and make sure they don’t ruin your business.
+Learn how to recruit the best talents at the early stages and make sure they don’t ruin your business.

 What is Agile?